-Combination shots are allowed, but striking the correct ball category first is required except in the open table situation.
-The 8-ball is not neutral but can be used in a combination shot providing it is not struck first.
+Combination shots are allowed, but a player must strike their correct object ball category first, except in the open table situation.
+The 8-ball is not neutral but can be used in a combination shot, provided it is not struck first.
 A player is credited with all balls they legally pocket.
 When a player does not pocket one of their balls but pockets an opponent's ball, they lose their turn.
-No pocketed ball is ever spotted.
+No pocketed ball is ever removed from the pocket and spotted back on the table.